Insurance Marketing Systems

 Property and Liability Insurance Marketing Systems

-Property and liability (P & L) insurance companies use basically the same sales techniques that life insurance companies use: direct response and agents.
+Property and liability (P & L) insurance companies use similar sales techniques that life insurance companies use: direct response and agents.
 Many insurers are using multiple distribution systems that employ multiple methods of selling to increase market share.

 The direct response system of selling is more limited when selling property and liability (P & L) insurance because of the complexity of most policies.
 Just about the only P & L insurance that is sold by direct response are personal lines, including homeowner's and auto insurance.
 Almost all commercial insurance is sold through the use of agents.

-Similar to marketing life insurance, there are several categories of agency systems used to market P & L insurance.
+Like marketing life insurance, there are several categories of agency systems used to market P & L insurance.
 The simplest is the direct writer who is an employee of the insurer, and, therefore, only represents the insurer.
-The insurer pays all of the expenses of the employee, and the direct writers are usually compensated by a basic salary plus commission or a bonus.
+The insurer pays all the expenses of the employee, and the direct writers are usually compensated by a basic salary plus commission or a bonus.

 The independent agency system (aka American agency system) consists of independent agents who can represent multiple insurers and multiple lines of insurance.
 The agents are paid a commission that varies by the line of insurance, and additional compensation is usually paid as a contingent or profit-sharing commission, if the loss experience of the insurer is favorable.